gauravchugh2006/DataPipeline/readme.md

 > call-sites already accept a `cloud_provider` switch so only the module source
 > needs to change.

+## Domain-driven Medallion blueprint (Bronze → Silver → Gold)

+The pipeline now documents a domain-driven design (DDD) walkthrough of the Medallion layers so data engineers can extend the stack for both AWS and Azure (Databricks + ADLS Gen2) without altering the existing architecture.
+Each layer highlights the data engineering principles applied, why they matter, and how the ecommerce sample data flows through.

+### Bronze — Raw capture on S3 or ADLS Gen2

+* **Ingestion targets**: S3 buckets (AWS) or ADLS Gen2 containers (Azure) named per domain (`bronze/orders/`, `bronze/products/`).
+Terraform variables such as `cloud_provider`, `azure_storage_account_name`, and `azure_container_name`
+  keep the same interface as the AWS S3 module so Jenkins pipelines keep working across clouds.
+* **Principles applied**: immutable storage, append-only writes, schema-on-read, and file-level ACLs.
+PySpark jobs in Databricks mount ADLS paths and write partitioned CSV/Parquet files, preserving raw payloads for reprocessing.
+* **Why it matters**: ensures reproducibility and easy rollback.
+If a new `orders.csv` with an unexpected `discount_code` field arrives, downstream validation can replay historical files without loss.

+### Silver — Validated, conformed data in Delta Lake

+* **Transformations**: cleansing nulls, casting types, standardising timestamps, enforcing primary/foreign keys, and deduplicating on business keys (e.g.
+  `order_id` + latest `updated_at`).
+PySpark notebooks run in Databricks, using Delta Lake to enable ACID merges and time travel.
+* **Principles applied**: data quality contracts (Great Expectations/PySpark asserts), slowly changing dimensions (Type 2 for customers), idempotent upserts, and governance via table-level ACLs.
+Jobs emit expectations and row counts to Airflow task logs so existing observability keeps working in AWS and Azure.
+* **Why it matters**: provides trustworthy, query-ready tables for dbt models.
+  For example, cleansing `orders` ensures currency-normalised `total_amount` values before loyalty scoring; conformance lets the same dbt models run on Databricks SQL endpoints or Postgres with minimal tweaks.

+### Gold — Curated marts for analytics and applications

+* **Transformations**: aggregations, business metrics, and feature engineering powering the customer_app transparency endpoints.
+Example marts include:
+  `mart_daily_revenue` (roll-ups by channel/region), `mart_trust_scores`
+  (sustainability metrics), and `mart_loyalty_recommendations` (bundled add-ons per segment).
+* **Principles applied**: semantic layering with dbt, data contracts for API consumption (documented schemas for `/api/trust/metrics`), fine-grained access roles (analyst vs. app service principal), and performance patterns such as Z-ordering/partition pruning in Delta Lake or indexed materialized views in Postgres.
+* **Why it matters**: unlocks low-latency reads for the frontend dashboards and batch exports.
+The same curated tables feed Power BI/Looker as well as the React admin grids without duplicating business logic.

+### Cross-cutting guardrails and examples

+* **Observability and lineage**: Airflow task instances push row counts and anomaly flags to logs; Terraform can enable DataHub/OpenLineage sinks without altering DAG code, keeping AWS and Azure parity.
+* **Security**: IAM roles with least-privilege policies on S3; equivalent Azure RBAC roles on storage accounts and Databricks secrets for JDBC credentials.
+* **Resilience**: incremental PySpark reads using watermark columns (`updated_at` for orders) prevent reprocessing storms; Delta time travel enables point-in- time recovery after bad loads.
+* **Sample flow**: a new CSV for `orders` lands in Bronze → Silver job dedupes and standardises currencies → Gold mart publishes `mart_daily_revenue`, which the `customer_app` admin dashboard surfaces as a KPI tile.

 ### Jenkins integration workflow

 1. Update the Jenkins global credentials store with an AWS access key (or